HectorLN/MorseCode/README.md

 # MorseCode

-Morse code project for automata theory 2 class
+Morse code project for the class of automata theory 2

-The project itself is a morse code translator in C#.
+The project itself is a morse code translator in the console made with C#.
 It pulls the console and a menu comes up with 3 options:
 - Tranlate text to morse code
 - Translate morse code to text
 - Exit